There are several conditions that can contribute to heel pain:

 - And the severity of the pain.

-Upon your first visit, we will conduct a thorough examination of your feet, including an in-office diagnostic ultrasound, digital X-rays and gait analysis.
+Upon your first visit, we will conduct a thorough examination of your feet, often including an in-office diagnostic ultrasound, digital X-rays and/or a comprehensive gait analysis.

 Once a diagnosis is made, we employ a mix of treatment options that might include: